rjoberon/dsat/_posts/2005-03-26-decoding-the-city-database.md

 tags: ["dsat", "coordinates"]
 ---

-*Note: This post is a copy of the original web page I set up in 2005.*
+*This post is a copy of the original web page I set up in 2005.*

 # D-Sat 1